tdiprima/threejs-testing/docs/sin_cos.md

 }
 ```

-Creative coding, is often, just a combination of simple concepts, to make something slightly more complicated.
+Creative coding, is often, just a **combination of simple concepts**, to make something slightly more complicated.

 ```js
 function addParticle(_i, _object) {